SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 ### Conclusion

-This chapter presented primitive behavior, implementing behavior that cannot be purely expressed in the evaluated language.
-Primitive behavior is accessed through _primitive methods_, which are methods marked with a `primitive:` pragma.
-When a primitive method executes, it first executes the primitive behavior associated with the primitive id.
-If it fails, the body of the method is executed as in non-primitive methods.
+This chapter shows the implementation of multiple primitives behavior.

-We have then discussed about primitive failures and verification  and presented a short list of essential primitives that are required to execute more interesting Pharo programs.
+The short list of essential primitives we presented are required to execute more interesting Pharo programs.